School Heritage

 2002: School moved to holding site for PRIME upgrading.

-2009: Celebrated 120th Anniversary; started the flagship Chinese Arts Programme.
+2009: Celebrated 120th Anniversary; started the flagship Chinese

 2014: Celebrated 125th Anniversary.